-Now we want to analyze the effects if the TTO has an advantage over the inventor in searching for established firms as licensees.
+Now, we want to analyze the effects if the TTO has an advantage over the inventor in searching for established firms as licensees.
 The advantage can be due to increasing returns to finding licensees, or to skill differences.
-We model this difference as a decrease in ν from 1 to 0.5, while the cost k is kept constant.
-We solve the model for the United States and compare with the outcome in Sweden when there are search costs.
-The decrease in ν has no effect on inventor effort in the United States, as it is the TTO that bears the cost.
+We model this difference as a decrease in v from 1 to 0.5, while the cost k is kept constant.
+We solve the model for the US and compare to the outcome in Sweden when there are search costs.
+The decrease in v has no effect on inventor effort in the US, as it is the TTO that bears the cost.
 The differences in commercialization mode are shown in Table 7.
 As seen from the table, the TTO chooses the startup less often than the inventor in Sweden, except in the equal skills case.
-The result is straightforward, as the relative cost of licensing to an established firm is low and the expected revenues are constant.
-In fact, in the firm general advantage case, the TTO never chooses the startup, whereas the inventor in Sweden chooses the startup in 13% of the combinations of σ and r_F .
+The result is straightforward, since the relative cost of licensing to an established firm is low and the expected revenues are constant.
+In fact, in the firm general advantage case, the TTO never chooses the startup, whereas the inventor in Sweden chooses the startup in 13 percent of the combinations of σ and r_F .

-If we turn to the effects of a TTO advantage on commercialization success, Table 8 shows that the average probability of commercialization success is higher in the United States than in Sweden in all cases.
-In the equal skills case, it is, as described earlier, due to the fact that, on average, inventor effort is slightly higher in the United States than in Sweden.
+If we turn to the effects of a TTO advantage on commercialization success, Table 8 shows that the average probability of commercialization success is higher in the US than in Sweden in all cases.
+In the equal skills case, it is, as described earlier, due to the fact that on average, inventor effort is slightly higher in the US than in Sweden.
 In the firm skill advantage case and firm general advantage case, the higher commercialization probability is explained by the fact that the TTO chooses the established firm more often, and it has higher commercialization skills.

 We also analyze the case where the TTO has a disadvantage in searching for established firms as licensees.
-The disadvantage can be due to lack of TTO resources, or due to inventor connections with established firms resulting from sponsored research, consulting, or other interactions.
-We model this difference as an increase in ν from 1 to 1.2, while the cost k is kept constant.
-We solve the model for the United States and compare with the outcome in Sweden when there are search costs.
+The disadvantage can be due to lack of TTO resources, or due to inventor connections with established firms resulting from sponsored research, consulting or other interactions.
+We model this difference as an increase in v from 1 to 1.2, while the cost k is kept constant.
+We solve the model for the US and compare to the outcome in Sweden when there are search costs.
 The results on mode of commercialization are presented in Table 7.
-The table shows that the TTO still chooses the startup less often than the inventor, but the differences are small.
-If we turn to Table 8, the results show that the average probability of commercialization success is higher in the United States in the equal skills case, but higher in Sweden for the two remaining cases.
-The explanation for the latter result is that when both the inventor and the TTO chooses the firm, the agency problem reduces inventor effort in the United States relative to Sweden, and the search cost itself increases inventor effort in Sweden, whereas it does not affect inventor effort in the United States.
+The table shows that the TTO still chooses the startup less often than the inventor, but the differences are very small.
+If we turn to Table 8, the results show that the average probability of commercialization success is higher in the US in the equal skills case, but higher in Sweden for the two remaining cases.
+The explanation for the latter result is that when both the inventor and the TTO chooses the firm, the agency problem reduces inventor effort in the US relative to Sweden, and the search cost itself increases inventor effort in Sweden whereas it does not affect inventor effort in the US.

-Consequently, if the TTO has a disadvantage in searching for established firms, the commercialization modes in Sweden and the United States are rather similar.

-However, the average probability of commercialization success differs, and if the established firm has an advantage, commercialization success is higher in Sweden than in the United States.
+Consequently, if the TTO has a disadvantage in searching for established firms, the commercialization modes in Sweden and the US are rather similar.
+However, the average probability of commercialization success differs, and if the established firm has an advantage, commercialization success is higher in Sweden than in the US.

-9. Concluding remarks
+9 Concluding remarks